 Flea market brings vendors, craft makers and artists to Wyoming Hose Company No. 2

 Looking to replace your dad’s old copy of The Beatles’ “The White Album?”
 Hoping to complete that Super Nintendo cartridge collection?
 NEPA Punk Rock Flea Market may be your chance.
-Campas and his co-founder Mike Vee culled a focused group of vendors that deals in vinyl and music memorabilia, collectibles, comics, video games, books, clothing, vintage goods and more.
+Campas and his co-founder Mike Vee culled a focused group of vendors that deal in vinyl and music memorabilia, collectibles, comics, video games, books, clothing, vintage goods and more.

-Campas said it was also important to him to feature a number of local artists during the event.
+Campas said it was also important to feature a number of local artists during the event.
 He’s a self-taught glass blower with 18 years of experience and hopes the flea market will provide local artists with a chance to network.

 “I just kind of wanted to shed some light on local creatives,” Campas said.
 “People who don’t necessarily get acknowledged in the fine art market.”